haidar47x/curated-fullstack-books/README.md

 - *Production-Ready GraphQL by Marc-Andre Giroux*
 - *REST APIs with Django by William Vincent*
 - *The Road to GraphQL by Robin Wieruch*
-- *Two Scoops of Django: Best Practices by Daniel Feldroy *(Pick 4.X)**
+- *Two Scoops of Django: Best Practices by Daniel Feldroy*

 #### Web Front-End

-- *Programming TypeScript by Boris Cherny*
+- *CSS in Depth by Keith Grant*
 - *Effective TypeScript by Dan Vanderkam*
-- *CSS in Depth by Keith Grant*
 - *Learning React by Alex Banks*
+- *Programming TypeScript by Boris Cherny*
+- *React Design Patterns and Best Practices by Michele Bertoli*
 - *React Hooks in Action by Mark Tielens Thomas*
-- *React Design Patterns and Best Practices by Michele Bertoli*

 #### Web Services